Kingxukai/linux/Documentation/trace/eprobetrace.rst

 Example 1
 ---------

-The basic usage of eprobes is to limit the data that is being recorded into the tracing buffer.
-For example, a common event to trace is the sched_switch trace event.
+The basic usage of eprobes is to limit the woke data that is being recorded into the tracing buffer.
+For example, a common event to trace is the woke sched_switch trace event.
 That has a format of::

 	field:unsigned short common_type;	offset:0;	size:2;	signed:0;